shwezr/LabelConnector/README.md

 ## Version

+- v1.5: Shift-Click jumps.
+Alt-Click modifies Parent.
+Highlighting search results.

-- v1.4: Big overhaul, reducting to one shortcut only while adding more functionality directly to the tool, like Colorization and Navigation.
+- v1.4: Big overhaul, reducing to one shortcut only while adding more functionality directly to the tool, like Colorization and Navigation.

 - v1.3: Option to choose if PostageStamps should be used or not.
 Also, determination if a PostageStamp is possible or it needs to be 3D compatible is now more bullet proof.